Frequently Asked Questions About Camp

 My child may need some special help, will this be a problem?

 We are happy to provide reminders, prompts and assistance to insure that campers are able to stay happy, healthy and safe at camp.
-Staff are trained to assist younger campers in fun and positive ways, to insure that they wash their hair, brush their teeth, wear clean clothes, keep their belongings organized, make it to their activities and even with assisting them in making friends.
+Staff are trained to assist younger campers in a fun and positive ways, to ensure that they wash their hair, brush their teeth, wear clean clothes, keep their belongings organized, make it to their activities and even with assisting them in making friends.
 We will be happy to talk to you prior to camp about any concerns you have, or about things we need to be aware of in order to ensure a wonderful camp experience for your child.
 We do require that campers be able to take care of their own personal needs and make their own dietary choices, but we are happy to provide reminders and assistance with making the right choices.
 Be sure to give us as much information as possible on your child's camp paperwork and reach out to us by phone with any questions.

 Will I be notified if my child is sick or injured at camp?

 Yes!
 Parents will be notified if their child needs medical attention that requires something beyond that which can be administered on-site or if their child spends more than 3 hours in our health lodge.
-Example: If a campers comes into the health lodge because of a headache and asks to be able to lay down.
+Example: If a camper comes into the health lodge because of a headache and asks to be able to lay down.
 He or she would be allowed to take a nap.
 If upon waking, they feel fine and return to normal activities, a parent would not be notified.

 The nearest hospital is only 10 miles away, and we also have several walk-in clinics that we utilize IF needed, which are also only 10 minutes away.